Table of Contents

 Heating Only Thermostat Wiring Diagrams If you only have a furnace such as a gas furnace, oil furnace, electric furnace, or a boiler.
-Therefore, you will use the following for simple thermostat wiring:
+Therefore, you will use the following color code for simple thermostat wiring:

 - Terminal R or terminal RH for the red wire.
 This originates from the transformer.
 If the thermostat has an RC terminal it is not needed for this application.
 It does not matter if you leave the jumper in the thermostat or take the jumper out if a factory jumper is installed between RH and RC provided there is no cooling for this particular system.

 - Terminal C if the thermostat is digital and has no batteries.
 Finally, the common originates from the transformer and is required to power up the thermostat.

 “Cool only” thermostat wiring diagram will mirror the above instructions except you use the Y terminal instead of the W terminal.
 Lastly, the terminal points where you connect the wire is typically in the wall plate and not on the thermostat itself.

 White Rodgers Diagram